VitalijsTickovs/Project3-1/humanWorkLog/log.md

         - 2 options come to mind:
             - use the scale data (e.g. how small is the object in comparison to its known size -> use pre-exisiting knowldge)
             - use depth camera
+6. Trying to understand xyxy  and xywh formates of result object from YOLO
+    - do not understna dthe xywh format (unable to create correct bounding boxes)
+    - successfuly creation of boxes when using xyxy format